kkrypt0nn/Python-Discord-Bot-Template/UPDATES.md

 Here is the list of all the updates that I made on this template.

+### Version 5.4.1 (22 December 2022)

+* Loading files relatively to where the `bot.py` file is located, so that you can start the bot from anywhere in your system

 ### Version 5.4 (8 December 2022)

 * Added `@commands.bot_has_permissions()` checks and handle the exception for it